Go meatless most of the time, and you'll lose weight and get healthy with ease. That’s the mission of the Flexitarian Diet.

 The Flexitarian Diet does urge you to make more meatless changes, but baby steps are OK.
 Blatner suggests making at least one shift per day, so you won't feel overwhelmed.
-The recipes also focus on simplicity; each one includes just five main ingredients.
+The book contains over 100 recipes which also focus on simplicity; each one includes just five main ingredients.

 Limitations: If you're reluctant to eat extra veggies and experiment with unfamiliar sources of protein, this plan may not work for you.

 Cooking and shopping: Meal prep is kept relatively easy, but you will need to stock up on fresh produce regularly and get comfortable in the kitchen.